dustinpfister/blog_posts/_posts/nodejs-http.md

 ## 2 - Responding to GET requests

 Now that I have got many of the basics when it comes to getting started setting up a basic web server with just nodejs and a little vanilla javaScript I think that now it is time to get into some script examples that are different ways of responding to get requests.
+There are a few different kinds of http requests of course such as POST, HEAD, and DELETE requests.
+However the main two of interest when getting started with this kind of thing would be GET, and POST requests.
+POST requests are for allowing the client system to send some data to a server, and GET requests as the name implies are just for allowing a client to download some data from a server.
+This data can be a static file of some kind on the severs file system, or it can be some kind of generated content.

 ### 2.1 -